NYUSHCS/GraphFM/README.md

 You can train the model with `main.py` after obtaining the hyperparameters tuned by Optuna.

 ## 📱️Updates
-2024.6.6 Submitted out paper to NeurIPS2024 Dataset and Benchmark track.
+2024.6.6 Submitted our paper to NeurIPS2024 Dataset and Benchmark track.

 ## Reference